‘Cautiously optimistic’: Doctor says Donald Trump free from Covid-19 fever

 “Be patriotic,” Mr Biden said.
 “It’s not about being a tough guy.
 It’s about doing your part.”

-The Republican National Committee would choose a replacement nominee if Mr Trump were to become incapacitated, but it is too late in most states to change the names on the ballot.
-Some 2.9 million people have already voted, according to figures compiled by University of Florida professor Michael McDonald.
+The Republican National Committee would choose a replacement presidential nominee if Mr Trump were to become incapacitated, but it is too late in most states to change the names on the ballot.
+Some 2.9 million people have already voted, according to figures compiled by University of Florida professor Michael McDonald.– additional reporting: Reuters

-In addition to the president and his wife, at least four people who were at a White House event to announce Barrett’s nomination – Ms Conway, Mr Lee, Mr Tillis and University of Notre Dame President John Jenkins – said Friday they have tested positive.

-Mr Lee and Mr Tillis are both members of the Republican-controlled Senate Judiciary Committee, which is scheduled to begin hearings on Barrett’s nomination on October 12th.